-Diana (aka Captain) is a Girl Scout leader for three troops, spanning grades K-12.
+Diana (aka Captain) has been a Girl Scout leader for decades and is a lifetime member.
 She fell in love with the idea of having a Girl Scout robotics team when her son Jared was coding for FTC Team 13968, the Herberger Howlers.
 The FIRST lessons of teamwork and gracious professionalism align well with the Girl Scouts' aim to improve the world.
-Her favorite Girl Scout cookies are S'mores.
+Her favorite Girl Scout cookies are the discontinued S'mores.

 Tina (aka Phoenix) is a lifetime member of Girl Scouts and has many years of FRC experience as a student and coach.
 In her third year as a Techalongs coach, she continues to be excited about working with an all-girls FTC team.
 In her spare time, she works as an academic advisor at Arizona State University's Fulton Schools of Engineering.
 Her favorite Girl Scout cookie is the discontinued Lemon Chalet.
 She settles for Taglongs now that those are no longer available.